HironTez/Chess/README.md

 ## Documentation

-- PositionNotationT
+- Notation string

   > String that represents a position on a chess board.
 Allowed characters: a-h, A-H, 1-8.
+Format: "[File][Rank]"

   - type: `string`
   - example: `"A1"`